kkolma/cheat-sheets-one/README.md

 Please ensure your cheat sheet follows the below structure for consistency and ease of use.

+You can also add a cheat sheet on the main website at [https://cheatsheets.one/Entry/@@new?name=](https://cheatsheets.one/Entry/@@new?name=).
+Please allow me 2-3 days for checking and approving the uploaded cheat sheet.

 ### Cheat Sheet Structure

+The structure is very simple, see it below or check the examples and/or the content sources in the project category directories.
+Please only use standard markdown code.

 ```markdown
 Short description of the cheat sheet content in 3-4 sentences.